behardja/a2ui_omni/README.md

 # a2ui_product_fidelity — A2UI Product-Fidelity Agent

-This repository demonstrates the [product-fidelity-eval](https://github.com/behardja/product-fidelity-eval) framework fronted by **A2UI**, a declarative UI protocol that lets an agent return interactive widgets instead of plain text.
-A user browses a product reference image from Cloud Storage (or uploads one), optionally adds a line of creative direction, and the agent runs the Gecko fidelity-eval loop and renders the results — reference vs. candidate images, pass/fail status, scores, and rubric verdicts — as A2UI cards the browser draws directly.
+This repository demonstrates the [product-fidelity-eval](https://github.com/behardja/product-fidelity-eval) framework fronted by **A2UI**.
+A user browses a product reference image from Cloud Storage (or uploads one), optionally adds a line of creative direction, and the agent runs the Gecko fidelity-eval loop and renders the results: reference vs. candidate images, pass/fail status, scores, and rubric verdicts.

-The same eval engine as `product-fidelity-eval` (describe → generate → Gecko score → threshold → retry) drives the loop; the difference here is the presentation layer: the agent emits **A2UI v0.8** over **A2A**, matching Gemini Enterprise's built-in renderer.
+The same eval engine as `product-fidelity-eval` (describe → generate → Gecko score → threshold → retry) drives the loop; the added layer is the presentation layer: the agent emits **A2UI v0.8** over **A2A** to integrate with Gemini Enterprise.

 ![Product Fidelity Agent demo](imgs/product_fidelity-agent-1.png)